|Sales & Marketing|

 There is no setup cost for a QuickBooks Payments account other than purchasing the QuickBooks accounting software.
 Additionally, there is no service length requirement or termination fee for cancelling the QuickBooks credit card processing option.
 However, merchants who accept a free copy of QuickBooks in exchange for setting up a QuickBooks Payments account may be subject to a software “recovery fee” if they cancel service within 24 months of opening the account.
 The recovery fee is stated to be the market cost of the QuickBooks accounting software as of the date of cancellation.

 QuickBooks Payments offers two separate pricing plans for merchants.
 The standard plan is free to use and charges 2.40% plus $0.25 per swiped transaction and 3.40% plus $0.25 per keyed transaction.
-The pro plan charges a monthly fee of $19.95 and offers lower rates of 1.75% plus $0.25 per swiped transaction and 3.15% plus $0.25 per transaction.
+The pro plan charges a monthly fee of $19.95 and offers lower rates of 1.6% plus $0.25 per swiped transaction and 3.2% plus $0.25 per transaction.
 Both plans charge a flat $0.50 per ACH transfer.
-Merchants may also be required to pay an annual PCI Compliance fee that is based on the number of estimated transactions per year: $35 for 1-24 transactions, $50 for 25-99 transactions, or $100 for 100+ transactions.
+Merchants may also be required to pay other incidental fees as well as an annual PCI Compliance fee that is based on the number of estimated transactions per year: $35 for 1-24 transactions, $50 for 25-99 transactions, or $100 for 100+ transactions.
 Merchants are encouraged to fully read and understand the pricing portion of the merchant application before setting up an account.

-It’s important to note that merchants who sign up with Intuit Merchant Services to use desktop terminals or POS systems will be subject to different terms and conditions, which could include cancellation fees.
+It’s important to note that merchants who sign up with Intuit Merchant Services to use desktop terminals or POS systems will be subject to different terms and conditions than those offered by QuickBooks Payments.
+The terms through Intuit Merchant Services could include cancellation fees.

 |Key Points – Complaints & Service|